 Nothing delights visitors quite like a pod of dolphins jumping alongside a moving boat.
 The most common sighting throughout the archipelago is the bottlenose dolphin (pictured).
 But you may also spot common dolphins, Risso’s dolphins and striped dolphins.

-Although it’s unlikely you’ll spot any whales on our tour, a healthy population of Bryde’s (pictured) live in the channel between Isabela and Fernandina Islands.
+Although you’ll unlikely spot any whales on our tour, a healthy population of Bryde’s (pictured) live in the channel between Isabela and Fernandina Islands.

 Fish and other marine life